bparanj/rom/README.md

 # Ruby Object Model

-This book will the Ruby Object Model.
+This book will cover the Ruby Object Model.
+Ruby version used is Ruby 2.3.0.